SiebeLeDe/pyfrag_plot/README.md

 Code that analyzes and plots data from pyfrag calculations

-Make sure that the order of the keys involving overlap, orbitalenergy and population are in the same order:
+[!NOTE] Make sure that the order of the keys involving overlap, orbitalenergy and population are in the same order:

 ### Overlap order